 During your first visit to Rusholme family dentistry, you have prescribed antibiotics for several days before scheduling the procedure for root canals.
 When starting the root canal procedure, the dentist isolates your tooth using a rubber dam and provides you adequate anesthesia to prevent pain when performing the treatment.

-A dental drill is used by the dentist to access the pulp chamber and canals in the tooth.
+A dental drill is used by the family dentist to access the pulp chamber and canals in the tooth.
 Using flexible dental instruments made from nickel-titanium, the dentist delicately but thoroughly cleans the length of the canals to the tip of the root to entirely remove all traces of infections and debris.
 Root canals in Toronto perform the treatment with care to minimize damage and trauma to the tooth and the surrounding ligaments and bone.
 The tools used might include digital x-rays taken during the cleaning phase and an apex locator that functions as an electrical probe to locate the tip of the root.

 After removing the infection and debris, the dentist disinfects and seals the tooth.
 Next, the canal is filled with a biocompatible material called gutta-percha.
 The biocompatible material expands and shuts the hollow area within 15 minutes.
 After that, the dentist fills the access hole with a temporary filling.